takahirox/EXT_skeleton_humanoid/README.md

 Humanoid animations, eg: Walk, Run, and Jump, are generally achieved with skinning.
-Reusing humanoid animation that is made for a certain humanoid model to other humanoid models is not easy in glTF because of lack of animation retargeting mechanism.
+Reusing humanoid animation that is made for a certain humanoid model to other humanoid models is not easy in glTF because of lack of animation remapping mechanism.

-What makes the retargeting difficult is that the glTF 2.0 core does not specify default humanoid skeleton (a series of bones and their hierarchy) therefore different humanoid models may have different formed skeletons.
+The difficulty of remapping comes from that different humanoid models may have different structured skeletons because the glTF 2.0 core does not specify default humanoid skeleton structure.

 Another reason is that animation target in the glTF 2.0 core is tied to a certain node in the same glTF file and there is no way to target a node in other glTF files.

-Because of these two reasons there is no simple, clear, and common workflow for humanoid animation retargeting in glTF.
-Currently even common humanoid animations like Walk need to be made for each humanoid model.
+Because of these two reasons there is no simple, clear, and common workflow for applying humanoid animation made for a certain humanoid model to other humanoid models.
+Currently even common humanoid animations like Walk need to be made for every humanoid model.
 It is very costly.
-Humanoid animation retargeting is important for saving cost.
+Humanoid animation remapping helps to reduce the cost by reusing animation data.

-This extension allows easy humanoid animation retargeting across humanoid models that use the extension.
+This extension allows easy humanoid animation remapping across humanoid models that use the extension.
 The basic idea consists of

-* Predefine a default humanoid skeleton (a series of bones, their hierarchy, and default pose)
+* Predefine a default humanoid skeleton (a series of bones, their hierarchy, and pose) structure and humanoid models follow it
 * Allow animation channel to specify a target node with a predefined bone name
 * Represent animation data as relative transform from the default pose

-The implementations will be able to easily achieve humanoid animation retargeting by
+The implementations will be able to easily achieve humanoid animation remapping by

 * Loading an animation data
 * Loading a humanoid model